 - Choose a KeyPair which will be used to launch the instance.

 - Click Deploy Connector.

 Once the setup is complete, the system will reach out to AWS and create the instance.

 Note: In AWS can will be able to see the pending status under Instances.
 It will take a few minutes to create, spin up, and deploy the instance.
 During this process, the system reaches out to AWS, downloads the installer, install the software and any required dependencies, reboots, etc.

-To see the connector mappings, navigate to Settings > Resources > System Connector Mappings.
+To see the connector mappings, navigate to Settings > Resources > Resource Connector Mappings.

-In the table, you can see the connector(s) used for each subnet.
-If desired, you can modify the connector information or modify the VPC for the subnet.
+In the table, you can see the connector(s) used for each VPC.
+If desired, you can modify the connectors used to reach the VPC.

-Note: When the connector is registered from the VPC, this information is set it up automatically.
+Note: When aconnector is deployed to a VPC, this information is set it up automatically.

-A connector can be added if it's on premises, but the subnet mapping will need to be applied manually.
+A connector can be added if it's on premises, but the VPC mapping will need to be applied manually.